Hiren Kanani

 Cost of poor quality examples in manufacturing

-Cost of poor quality in manufacturing doesn’t only include the defective items, but it also includes the cost of rework, warranty claims, customer returns and in some cases lost sales too.
+The cost of poor quality in manufacturing doesn’t only include the defective items, but it also includes the cost of rework, warranty claims, customer returns, and in some cases lost sales.

 What Is An Advanced Manufacturing Approach To Minimize Quality Issues?